We serve the people, communities and businesses of Leicester, the biggest city in the East Midlands.

 How we’re organised

 Leicester residents voted in Peter Soulsby as our first City Mayor in 2011.
 He was re-elected for a second term in May 2015.

-He appointed Rory Palmer as his deputy and eight councillors as assistant city mayors.
+He appointed three deputy city mayors and six assistant city mayors.
 You can read more about the mayor’s executive team.

 How we work